Is swearing at work okay? The complicated impact of profanity in a professional setting

 In particular, a 2020 study in the UK found that using profanity can alleviate pain, providing a tangible physical benefit.

-In the study, participants that let the expletives fly experienced an increased pain threshold and tolerance by a third.
+In the study, participants who let the expletives fly experienced an increased pain threshold and tolerance by a third.

 So the next time you hit your thumb with a hammer, don’t hesitate to scream the f-word, as it’ll make you feel better!